 The rest of the buttons’ locations are going to take a little time to get used to, but you can customize things to work as you want.
 You have to accept this camera as a new way Canon is doing things, so you have to go with the flow and put in the practice time.

-The camera accepts both LP-E6N and old-style LP-E6 batteries, but you’ll have to charge the old ones out of the camera.
+The Canon EOS R accepts both LP-E6N and old-style LP-E6 batteries, but you’ll have to charge the old ones out of the camera.
 There is also a USB C socket for charging, but Canon is asking $190 for their PD-E1 USB version, meaning I’m going to be happy charging my batteries externally like I always have done.
 More hassle, but at least it’s free.

 There’s a lot of new design stuff on this camera, but how does this translate to image quality?
 The autofocus is extremely accurate and works well in low light.
 It’s not built to be lightning fast or to replace a 5D, but as the first mirrorless RF camera, it’s more of an idea of what’s to come than anything else.